 How-to Breadboard by amandaghassaei

-If you find it too hard or too expensive to buy the individual parts, I would recommend buying a complete project kit which would include everything you need for that particular project as well as assembly instructions.
+If you find it too hard to source or too expensive to buy the individual parts, I would recommend buying a complete project kit which would include everything you need for that particular project as well as assembly instructions.